• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 This Sweet Lemon Pastry has been a favourite of mine now for many years.
 This pōhā (pastry) has a touch of sweetness from the puehu huka (icing sugar) and a lightness to the crumb.
-It is flavoured with kiri rēmana pīrahirahi (finely grated lemon zest) and a touch of wanira (vanilla).
-This recipe also features in several recipes in my Whānaukai Cookbook including my Lemon Meringue Pie.
-It is also the base my Custard Tart with flavours of rahipere (raspberry) and ārani ( orange) and my pae tūrutu (mini blueberry pies).
-It is so versatile and so simple to make, so let’s break down the steps.
+It is flavoured with kiri rēmana pīrahirahi (finely grated lemon zest) and wanira (vanilla).
+This recipe also features in several of my Whānaukai Cookbook recipes including my Lemon Meringue Pie.
+It is so versatile and simple to make.

 Other rēmana (lemon) recipes to try: